FrancesZhou/XMTC/XMTC.md

 labels.embeddings is the embedding file for each label.

 For AmazonCat-13K, the label dimensionality is 13330, but the number of labels which appear in labels.pair is 13326.
 Thus, there are 4 labels that occur separately: [5960, 390, 342, 5071] where indices are from 0 on.

+### Problem

+1. invalid text

+There are some examples whose texts are invalid. (the words in text cannot be found in vocab) Thus, these examples should be excluded.
+For AmazonCat-13K, valid/invalid train examples: 1182134/4105;
+valid/invalid test examples: 305701/1081

 ## Analysis of raw data